Anand Karaj: History of the Anand Karaj

 The core of the Anand Karaj (the 'blissful ceremony') is the 'lavan', wherein shabads are sung with the bride and groom circumambulating the Guru Granth Sahib.
 The ceremony serves to provide the foundational principles towards a successful marriage and also places the marriage within the context of unity with God.
 Guru Ram Das composed the four stanzas of Lavan to be sung and recited as the core of the Anand Karaj.

-In 1579, the fifth Guru, Guru Arjan and Mata Ganga were the first couple to be married through the Anand Karaj ceremony.

 The ceremony is now universally observed by the Sikhs.
+Punjabi Sikh weddings often incorporate elements from traditional Punjabi weddings, such as a kurmai (engagement ceremony) and baraat (procession).